shrivastavarashmi/SampleSpringBatchScheduler/README.md

 * Build existing Spring Boot Batch application.This repository consists of sample application to showcase a way to deploy and Spring Boot Batch application on App Service.
 * Deploy the application on App Service
 * Verify and monitor the application
-* How application behave with AlwaysOn feature kept as ON/OFF
+* How application behave with Always On Feature on Azure App Service

 # What will you need